microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 }
 ```

-Here, we forgot to call `isAdministrator`, and the code incorrectly allows non-adminstrator users to edit the configuration!
+Here, we forgot to call `isAdministrator`, and the code incorrectly allows non-administrator users to edit the configuration!

 In TypeScript 3.7, this is identified as a likely error: